RaviPabari/flutter-quotes-app/README.md

 # quotes

 A new Flutter project.
+Which will display quotes from the movie Kung Fu Panda

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is the initial commit to this project , later on multiple pages will be added.

 A few resources to get you started if this is your first Flutter project: